ArduPilot/ardupilot_wiki/copter/source/docs/systemid-mode-operation.rst

 .. image:: ../images/equationsOfMotionLinPerturbation.PNG
 :name: fig-eq-motion-lin

-The actual control inputs of the system are the rate controller outputs as shown in figure :ref:`figure<fig-ctrl-sys-ardupilot>`.
+The actual control inputs of the system are the rate controller outputs as shown in the :ref:`control diagram<fig-ctrl-sys-ardupilot>`.
 Therefore, it is necessary to model the motors, thereby describing the transfer from controller outputs to control forces and torques that are acting on the airframe.
 Due to the motor mixer, the controller outputs are converted to thrust demands for each motor.
 The motors are not able to instantly realize this demand.
 Instead, they have their own dynamic which need to be modelled.
 For this purpose, it is assumed that the relation between thrust demand and provided voltage to the motors by the ESC is proportional.
 The transfer from motor voltage to angular motor speed is modelled by a first-order system.
 Apart from that, it is necessary to model the relation between voltage and motor torque that equals the reaction torque of the propulsion unit :math:`Q_i`.
 The equation for :math:`Q_i` in :ref:`<fig-eq-thrust-torque>`